novemberfiveco/kotlin-mpp-standard/README.md

 This project is maintained by [*Arne Stockmans*](https://github.com/Arne517) & [*Vincent de Smet*](https://github.com/vdesmet93).

+Additional information about the project can be found in this [blog post](https://novemberfive.co/blog/opensourcing-kotlin-multiplatform-standard-github).

 Got any questions or ideas?
 We'd love to hear from you.
 Check out our [contributing guidelines](CONTRIBUTING.md) for ways to offer feedback and contribute.